jhpyle/docassemble/docs.md

 short_title: Documentation
 ---

-The **docassemble** documentation is a reference guide to all the features of **docassemble**.
+This documentation is intended more as a reference guide than as a manual that you have to read before getting started.

-Another way to figure out how to do things in **docassemble** is to go through the [demonstration] and click "Script" to see the [YAML] source of each question.
-The [YAML] code that generates the [demonstration] interview is annotated with explanatory comments.
+The best way to learn about **docassemble** is to study working examples.
+There is a full-featured sample interview linked from the [demonstration page].
+The full source code of that interview is available on the [demonstration page], and while you are using the interview you can click "Source" in the navigation bar to toggle display of the source code for the question and an explanation of the path **docassemble** took to decide to ask that question.

+Another good way to start learning about **docassemble** is to start creating your own interview.
+There is a "Hello, world" [tutorial] that explains how to create a simple interview.
+Once you get that working, you can experiment with adding more questions to it.

+### Table of Contents

 <ul>
 {% for section in site.data.docs %}